Accessing our Children's Integrated Therapy Service

 Please visit our adaptations page for further information.

-0300 123 2650 or kentchft.citesonepoint@nhs.net for further advice before making a specialist referral.
+0300 123 2650 or kentchft.citesonepoint@nhs.net if further advice is needed before making a specialist referral.

 Having completed these three steps, you will then be ready to make a referral for a specialist pathway if required.